 The battered town of Quang Tri, northern South Vietnam, is a new site on the tourist circuit.

-The battered town of Quang Tri, northern South Vietnam, is a new site on the tourist circuit.
+Background: The battered town of Quang Tri, northern South Vietnam, is a new site on the tourist circuit.
 Air Vietnam is currently offering weekend package tours to interested tourists, and the response has been encouraging.

 For 80 US dollars (GBP33 sterling), tourists can wander through the rubble to gaze at the broken shell of the La Vang Basilica - a building that was once one of the most beautiful in South Vietnam